 When is Ghosts back on TV?

-We now know that Ghosts series 2 will air in 2020, though an exact air date has yet to be confirmed.
-We do know that filming has commenced, as confirmed by Mathew Baynton on his Twitter account.
+We now know that Ghosts series 2 will air in 2020, although an exact air date has yet to be confirmed.
+Filming began in January 2020, as confirmed by star Mathew Baynton on his Twitter account.

 The Ghosts actor and writer posted a ghost emoji followed by a picture of a clapperboard: